 There are destinations with specific conditions such as Scotland or Venice where all ports are private.
 In this case you pay a supplement in advance with the reservation and thus we guarantee that you can moor in them.More information on our page for each destination.

-- Other optional extras: Final cleaning in case you prefer that the port staff clean the boat for you and not spend the last day cleaning, rental bike (bring yours is free), barbecue to enjoy meals in the sun, wifi, fishing tools, cushions for the terrace, parking among others.
+- Final cleaning in case you prefer that the port staff clean the boat for you and not spend the last day cleaning, rental bike (bring yours is free), barbecue to enjoy meals in the sun, wifi, fishing tools, cushions for the terrace, parking among others.
 All these extras are optional but recommended.

 - Light and water: The water tank can last you according to the use and the number of passengers between 2 and 3 days.
-You can fill it in at different points of the canal that are indicated in the river guide that they give you on boarding day and it usually costs between 2 and 3 euros.
+You can fill it at different points of the canal that are indicated in the river guide that they give you on boarding day and it usually costs between 2 and 3 euros.
 It is not recommended to drink the water from the boat, it is better to use it for showers, cooking and domestic use.

 As for the Light, the boat has a battery that recharges as you navigate and the electrical power is 12 V unless you have a transformer or are in port.
 We recommend sailing an average of 4-5 hours a day to guarantee light on board and that the fridge and water work properly.
 If one day you foresee that you are not going to sail, it is better that you plug into a port to avoid surprises

 Most boats are not equipped with 220 V, however all boats are provided with a 12 V socket.
 This socket is usually next to the cockpit and will be used to charge low-power devices such as a mobile phone.
 Remember to bring a suitable charger (It is the same charger as the car charger and you can buy it at any bazaar).